JavaScript Web

 Surveys

-Surveys launched with popover presentation are automatically shown to users matching the targeting you set up.
+Surveys launched with popover presentation are automatically shown to users matching the display conditions you set up.

 To disable loading surveys in a specific client, you can set the disable_surveys config option.